AimableHonorable/alx-low_level_programming/0x02-functions_nested_loops/README.md

 *  a function that prints the sign of a number.
 * function to print absolute value of a number
 * function to print the last digit of a number
+* prints every minute of the day of Jack Bauer